-Title: WORKPLACE RESPONSE TO COVID-19

-COVID-19 community level is low based on the CDC COVID Data Tracker, these County Departments shall have the discretion to require their empoloyees to wear masks.
+Reference: Title: Americans with Disabilities Act, Rehabilitation Act, 29 CFR Part 1630 WORKPLACE RESPONSE TO COVID-19 EEOC Guidance, "Pandemic Preparedness in the Workplace and the Americans With Disabilities Act", Updated in Response to COVID-19 Pandemic, March 19, 2020 Supercedes Personnel Policy Bulletin 2021-4 2022-1 employees who would like to use them based on their personal preference.
+When COVID-19 community level is low based on the CDC COVID Data Tracker, these County Departments shall have the discretion to require their employees to wear masks.